Ellzud/foundry-cards/README_DEVELOPERS.md

 One of the css class you can use for your action is `customAction`.
 When using it, you need to add an additionnal parameter to the `tools.addAvailableAction(...)` method.
 It will be stored inside html as `data-action="..."`

-When click it will call the `onClickDoCustomAction()` of your card class.
+When clicked, it will call the `onClickDoCustomAction()` of your card class.
 You will then be able to choose what to do.

 Example (Only one custom available displayed):
 ~~~js